Lingual frenuloplasty

-A frenuloplasty of tongue is a frenuloplasty of the frenulum of tongue.
+A lingual frenuloplasty, or frenuloplasty of the tongue, is a frenuloplasty of the frenulum of the tongue.

-A tight frenulum in this context is sometimes referred to as "tongue-tie" which is also known as ankyloglossia.
-In this condition the frenulum of the tongue restricts range of motion which may interfere with breastfeeding or speech.
+A tight frenulum, ankyloglossia, in this context is sometimes referred to as tongue-tie.
+In this condition the frenulum of the tongue restricts the range of motion, possibly interfering with breastfeeding or speech.
 A less extensive clipping of the lingual frenulum is known as a frenotomy.